christophe-rd/slipbox/01. Slipbox/Outside the splibox/Active deacclimatation.md

 #### Definition:
 **Active deacclimatation**: loss of cold hardiness as part of a general enhancement of metabolism and development in response to the combined effect of past chilling experience, photoperiod and concurrent temperatures.
-By temperature : forcing.
+By temperature: forcing.
 <><><><><><><><><><><><><><><><><><><><><><><><><><><><><>
 <><><><><><><><><><><><><><><><><><><><><><><><><><><><><>
 ##### References